vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 son's success would have brought the purest gladness are so often closed for ever, even before success has come." +++(* Morley's Life of Cobden)+++

-When Bal joined (1873) the Deccan College as a resi- dent student, the Bombay University and its affiliated Colleges were not quite as old as their alumni.
+When Bal joined (1873) the Deccan College as a resi###dent student, the Bombay University and its affiliated Colleges were not quite as old as their alumni.
 The rough and ready methods of the East India Company's Government were, by this time being gradually substituted by Institutions more imposing under the direct